noahjutz/kasd_experiments/06/restful_api/README.md

 # RESTful APIs

-An API is restful when it complies with the REST architectural style, which is characterized by the following 6 constraints (particularized for modern RESTful web APIs):
+An API is restful when it complies with the REST architectural style.

-## Uniform interface
+## REST Constraints

-4 Constraints pertaining to the request and response format:
+1. Uniform interface

-### Resource identification
+   1. Resource identification

       API endpoints are URLs.

-### Intuitive Update & Delete
+   1. Intuitive Update & Delete

       In accordance with [HATEOAS](#hateoas), endpoints pertaining to update & delete operations can be discovered in a previously received object's metadata.

-### Self-descriptive messages
+   1. Self-descriptive messages

       Requests and responses should be formatted in a self-explanatory way.

-### HATEOAS
+   1. HATEOAS

       Responses contain related API endpoints, such that every possible endpoint can be discovered from the entry point URL.

-## Client-Server decoupling
+1. Client-Server decoupling

    The server is decoupled from the client.
 API responses are formatted in JSON, abstracting the internal data representation.

-## Stateless
+1. Stateless

    The API Server doesn't retain information.

-## Cacheable
+1. Cacheable

    Responses define themselves as either cacheable or non-cacheable.

-## Layered system
+1. Layered system

    Neither the client nor the server can tell if there are layers between them.

-## Code on demand (optional)
+1. Code on demand (optional)

    The ability to send executable code from the server to the client when requested, extending client functionality.

 ## Further reading